C.P. Company, Glasgow.

 - PLENTL MARY MILL GRAZ-CAIRO

 Franz Plentl Sons were founded in Graz in 1838 as a paper-goods factory, later commercial printers64 before expanding to fashion accessories.
 The mill was called “Mary Mill” after the founder’s wife Maria65.
 Plentl were to the fore in the introduction of embossed visitor cards.
 In 1907, they were at 12 Traungauergasse and the publishers of one of the 78 newspapers then published in Styria.
 My elegantly-designed cards were clearly published for Egyptian market but front and back are pure Austria of the turn of the century.
-One of them credits BACHMANN for the photograph.
+This one credits BACHMANN for the photograph.

 Ploy & Müller, Linz, Austria